 The physical education curriculum is an activity-based program designed to promote the proper skills and attitudes that are associated with sport, recreation, and good health.
 The curriculum is presented through individual, partner, group, and team experiences.
 Major themes for study include: movement; games; recreational or leisure time activities; sports; and physical fitness.
 Primary grade (K-3) instruction is presented through one or more 40 minute classes in each six-day cycle.
 Topics for study include: locomotor skills (run, skip, hop, etc.); low organization games; lead-up sports; health; and sportsmanship.
 Students are expected to show age-appropriate development in both skill and understanding.

 This year’s emphasis is on developing strong word processing skills and increasing keyboard speed and accuracy.
 Demonstrated proficiency in these, and other, areas will be tracked throughout the year.
 Students further their competence in research by using age-appropriate Internet-based search engines to support their classroom curriculum.
-They will continue to develop skills using spreadsheets to collect and graph information.
+They will continue to develop skills using the engineering design process to program and code simple machines and devices and will begin to use spreadsheets to collect and graph information.